 Dr. Reeder studied neuropsychology and has been in practice since 1991 in a wide variety of academic and clinical settings.
 Since 2012, he has worked extensively with active duty military at Naval Medical Center, Camp Lejeune.
 Although Dr. Reeder previously worked only with individuals with brain injuries, he now practices general clinical psychology with all individuals.
 He typically uses cognitive and/or cognitive-behavioral therapy, but occasionally uses other psychotherapeutic approaches as well.
 He treats a wide variety of conditions such as stress disorders, anxiety disorders (obsessive-compulsive disorder, post-traumatic stress disorder, etc.), depression, and other conditions.
 He is happy to treat individuals or couples.

-Our resident neuropsychologist, Dr. Steed, has been in practice since 1993 and has worked in several clinical inpatient and outpatient settings.
-Among his areas of expertise are dementia, closed head injury, multiple sclerosis, and other conditions that affect neurocognitive functioning.
+Our resident neuropsychologist, Dr. Steed, has been in practice since 1993 and has worked in several inpatient and outpatient clinical settings.
+Among his areas of expertise include evaluation of closed head injury and other conditions that can affect neurocognitive functioning.
 He has worked with military service members for several years evaluating blast-related traumatic brain injuries.